-CDBG funds were used to provide public service activities to 10,448 persons.
+CDBG funds were used to provide public service activities to 10,641 persons.
 These activities served youth, battered persons, and abused and neglected children.
 The funds also assisted people with transportation needs, employment and training services, health services and referrals to a variety of much needed services.
-Off cycle funding from 2018 was used to construct a full-service grocery store in a north Tulsa area considered a food desert, providing nearly 38,000 residents access to fresh, healthy food options.
-ESG funds were used to assist 1,091 persons.
-Homelessness Prevention assistance was only provided to 5 households due to the Eviction Moratorium in place, and Rapid Re-Housing assisted 3 households with carryover funds from PY19.
-Shelter provided services were utilized by 1,077 persons.
-HOPWA funds served a total of 180 people, with 121 receiving some type of housing assistance and support services while another 59 received support services alone.
+Off cycle funding from 2018 was used to construct a full-service grocery store in a north Tulsa area considered a food desert, providing over 31,000 residents access to fresh, healthy food options.
+ESG funds were used to assist 1,181 persons.
+Homelessness Prevention assistance was only provided to 5 households due to the Eviction Moratorium in place, and Rapid Re-Housing assisted 28 households with carryover funds from PY19.
+Shelter services were utilized by 1,120 persons.
+HOPWA funds served a total of 137 people, with 121 receiving some type of housing assistance and support services while another 16 received support services alone.

-This year two public facilities and improvement projects received funding.
-Only the sidewalks project was completed, but a project funded in 2018 was also completed.
-Altogether, 45,181 people were served, including 32,078 low and moderate income citizens.
+This year two public facilities and improvement projects received funding and were completed, which included new sidewalks and improvements to an early childhood education facility.
+In addition, a project funded in 2018 to construct a grocery store was also completed.
+Altogether, 55,523 people were served, including 44,052 low and moderate income citizens.

-Through an economic development activity for small business loans, 17 FTE jobs were created or retained and 27 businesses were assisted.
+Through an economic development activity for small business loans, 41 FTE jobs were created or retained and 27 businesses were assisted.
 All of the jobs created or retained were filled by low and moderate income persons.
 Through an economic development activity for micro-enterprises 22 new businesses were assisted during the program year.

-Additionally, CDBG funds were utilized to demolish 27 dilapidated structures.
+Additionally, CDBG funds were utilized to demolish 28 dilapidated structures.